Argentine economy faces first slump since end of debt crisis

-BUENOS AIRES (Reuters) - After a decade of growth, Argentina faces a sharp decline this year as industrial output falls and one of the world’s highest inflation rates hits consumer spending and new investment.
+BUENOS AIRES, May 23 (Reuters) - After a decade of growth, Argentina faces a sharp decline this year as industrial output falls and one of the world’s highest inflation rates hits consumer spending and new investment.

 The economy had grown steadily since recovering from a 2001-2003 debt crisis and it expanded 3 percent last year but it stumbled in the fourth quarter and likely slid into a recession at the start of this year.